Market Design with Distributional Objectives: Introduction

-We provide a novel concept of concavity on functions with discrete domains, called \emph{ordinal concavity}.\footnote{ After the circulation of our paper, we became aware of a recent work on mathematical optimization by \cite{chenli2020} who introduce ordinal concavity while calling it \emph{semi-strict quasi M}$^{\natural}$\emph{-concavity}.
-While the conditions are equivalent, \cite{chenli2020} and our paper study different problems, and the results are logically independent.} Roughly, ordinal concavity requires that, from two different distributions of types, when one gets closer to each other, either the value of the diversity index strictly increases on at least one side or the value of the diversity index remains the same on both sides.
-In this context, getting closer may either mean adding or subtracting one in a dimension that we start with or the existence of a second dimension such that we subtract one from a dimension and add one in the other one.\footnote{In discrete convex analysis there are two approaches used in this context.
-The stronger notion always requires the existence of a second dimension.
-We use the weaker one that also allows moving towards each other in the first dimension that one starts with.
-For example, the stronger definition is used in M-convexity and the weaker one is used in M$^{\natural}$-convexity (see Section \ref{sec:convexity}).} Ordinal concavity is weaker than the two standard concavity notions used in the discrete optimization literature: M-concavity and M$^{\natural}$-concavity.\footnote{See Appendix \ref{app:compare} for the definitions of M-concavity and M$^{\natural}$-concavity.} While these two are cardinal, ordinal concavity is an ordinal notion, as it only depends on comparisons of values that the diversity index takes.
+We use a concept of concavity on functions with discrete domains introduced by \citet{murotashioura2003}, and we call it \emph{ordinal concavity}.\footnote{\citet{murotashioura2003} introduce SSQM (semi-strict quasi M-concavity) as an ordinal implication of M-concavity.
+M-concavity is a cardinal notion, and it has a weaker variant called M$^\natural$-concavity.
+Analogous to weakening M-concavity to M$^\natural$-concavity, SSQM$^\natural$-concavity is the natural counterpart of SSQM-concavity.
+Our ordinal concavity is equivalent to SSQM$^\natural$-concavity. } Roughly, ordinal concavity requires that, when two different distributions are made closer to each other, either the value of the distributional objective strictly increases for at least one of the two distributions or the value of the distributional objective remains the same for both.
+Ordinal concavity is weaker than the two standard concavity notions used in a field of mathematics known as discrete convex analysis: M-concavity and M$^{\natural}$-concavity.\footnote{See Appendix \ref{app:compare} for the definitions of M-concavity and M$^{\natural}$-concavity.} While these two are cardinal, ordinal concavity is an ordinal notion, as it only depends on comparisons of values that the distributional objective takes.